finkelbert/ProPerlyAsked/data_tables/single_tokens/README-single_tokens.txt

 Temporary data tables from R go in this folder.
+You need to run the code to produce the relevant tables in this folder.